Can a former president be subject to an impeachment trial? The Constitution is murky.

 Because of that precedent, “it’s pretty clear that the Supreme Court will not get involved in these issues,” said Paul D. Clement, former solicitor general under President George W. Bush.
 “My strong sense is that the courts — starting with the first district court that addresses it up to the Supreme Court — will say, ‘No thank you — political question.’ ”

-The two also agreed that Roberts’s absence from the second trial does not signalthe chief justice’s opinion about the legality proceedings.
+The two also agreed that Roberts’s absence from the second trial does not signal the chief justice’s opinion about the legality of the proceedings.
 Under the Constitution, the chief justice presides over a trial of “the president,” not necessarily a former president.

 “I don’t think the chief is foreshadowing a view of that separate question” of the legitimacy of a post-presidency trial, Clement said.
 “And if he thought he were, he’d have done something different, maybe explain it in writing.”